tpombeiro87/mychat/README.md

 TODOS:
-  * /oops - removes the last message sent

   * store last 10 msgs on local storage
   * load from local storage last 10

   * webpack functionality for the javascript and CSS files.

   * put flow on multiple places

-  * send enters as well

   OTHER:
   1. When the user is typing, indication that they are typing should be shown to the other user.